-Nixon Presidential Library to Open Additional White House Tape Recordings and Textual Materials
+Nixon Library to Open Additional White House Tapes and Textual Materials

 The Richard Nixon Presidential Library and Museum, one of 12 Presidential libraries administered by the National Archives and Records Administration, will be opening approximately 198 hours of Nixon White House tape recordings and approximately 90,000 pages of textual materials from the Nixon Presidency.